Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 11. Click the **Auth Strategy** tab to see all of the auth strategies.
 Select **New Auth Strategy** to create an auth strategy that uses the DCR provider you created.

-12. Enter a name for internal use in {{site.konnect_short_name}} and a display name that will be displayed the portal.
+12. Enter a name for internal use in {{site.konnect_short_name}} and a display name that will be displayed in Dev Portal.
 In the **Auth Type** dropdown menu select DCR.
 In the **DCR provider** dropdown, select the name of the DCR provider config you created.
 Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR provider.

-13. Enter the mandatory `openid` scope into the **Scopes** field in addition to any other scopes your developers may need access to (e.g. `openid, read:account_information, write:account_information`, etc).
+13. Enter the mandatory `openid` scope into the **Scopes** field in addition to any other scopes your developers may need access to (for example, `openid, read:account_information, write:account_information`).
 If you’re using developer-managed scopes, these are the scopes your developers will be able to _choose_ from in Dev Portal.

 14. Enter `azp` into the **Credential Claims** field, which will match the client ID of each Auth0 application

-15. Choose the **Auth Methods** required (`client_credentials`, bearer, session), and **save**.
+15. Choose the required **Auth Methods** (`client_credentials`, bearer, session) and **save**.
 {% endnavtab %}
 {% navtab API %}
 After configuring Auth0, you can integrate it with the Dev Portal for dynamic client registration (DCR).
 This process involves two steps: creating the DCR provider and establishing the authentication strategy.
 DCR providers are designed to be reusable configurations.
 This means once you've configured the Auth0 DCR provider, it can be utilized across multiple authentication strategies without needing to be set up again.

 1. Start by creating the DCR provider.
-Send a `POST` request to the[`v2/dcr-providers`](https://kong-platform-api.netlify.app/konnect/application-auth-strategies/v2/openapi.yaml/#tag/DCR-Providers/operation/create-dcr-provider) endpoint with your DCR configuration details.
+Send a `POST` request to the [`v2/dcr-providers`](https://kong-platform-api.netlify.app/konnect/application-auth-strategies/v2/openapi.yaml/#tag/DCR-Providers/operation/create-dcr-provider) endpoint with your DCR configuration details:
 ```sh
    curl --request POST \
    --url https://us.api.konghq.com/v2/dcr-providers \